This blog was originally posted on May 2, 2016 and was last updated on May 31, 2018

 As the mobile payments market has expanded, tokenization technology has emerged as an essential element to enable secure mobile transactions.

 This has created a number of questions for the issuing ecosystem.
 Chief among which is how to access the essential tokenization services that underpin the security of mobile transactions.

 What is a Token Service Provider?

-TSPs issue and manage the entire lifecycle of payment credentials, implement tokenization to reduce payment card fraud and ensure transactions integrate with the existing authorization host by converting or validating cryptograms, as well as performing processing checks.
+TSPs issue and manage the entire lifecycle of payment credentials, implement tokenization to reduce fraud and oversee transactions to integrate with the existing authorization host by converting or validating cryptograms, as well as performing processing checks.

 Who can become a Token Service Provider?

-Other third party processors may provide consolidated services to issuers, or even issuer processors, such as token vaults and provisioning interfaces.
+Other third-party processors may provide consolidated services to issuers, or even issuer processors, such as token vaults and provisioning interfaces.
 This offers efficiencies in terms of cost, security and economies of scale, in addition to services outside of the traditional payment transaction routing and processing ecosystem, such as provisioning.

 Both domestic and international payment networks may enable issuers to tokenize some, or all, of their transactions.
-Economies of scale and wider commercial opportunities allow networks to also provide issuers with issuer processor (on behalf of) transactional services, and even third party processor aggregator services such as provisioning interfaces to OEM Pay wallets.
+Economies of scale and wider commercial opportunities allow networks to also provide issuers with issuer processor (on behalf of) transactional services, and even third-party processor aggregator services such as provisioning interfaces to OEM Pay wallets.
 The pricing of these services, or potential cross pricing of these with transaction service fees, will depend on the commercial nature of the network.

-Should you become a Token Service Provider?
+Becoming a Token Service Provider